 Group B streptococcal infections

-Group B streptococcal infections, or GBS, are part of the normal bacterial flora in the gut and genital tract.
-However, they can cause dangerous diseases in newborn babies, including meningitis, septicaemia and pneumonia.
+Group B streptococcus, or GBS, is part of the normal bacterial flora in the gut and genital tract.

 Group C & G streptococcal infections